Firing of Shirley Sherrod: General politics

 Commentators attributed the rivalry between the left and the right as an important factor in the controversy.
 The NAACP had passed a resolution asking the Tea Party to repudiate racist language among its members.
 Breitbart said he posted the videos in response.
 Commentators from each side noted that racial issues were being manipulated for political gain.
-Imani Perry, a professor at Princeton's Center for African American Studies, said some conservatives manipulated white fears for political advantage:I think many white Americans are fearful that with Obama in the White House, and the diversity in his appointments, that the racial balance of power is shifting.
+Imani Perry, a professor at Princeton University's Center for African American Studies, said some conservatives manipulated white fears for political advantage:I think many white Americans are fearful that with Obama in the White House, and the diversity in his appointments, that the racial balance of power is shifting.
 And that's frightening both because people always are afraid to give up privilege, and because of the prospect of a black-and-brown backlash against a very ugly history.
 Some liberals have long maintained that racism requires power, and so black people can't be racist.
 Obama's election undercut the first argument and made the specter of black racism appear more threatening.